Your Simple Steps to Getting a Pay Rise

 Get the Manager On Your Side

-Prepare for the meeting by considering all the value you bring, and the ways you can help your manager and the company succeed.
-You are trying to align your interests so you are all pulling in the same direction.
+Prepare for the meeting by considering all the value you bring and the ways you can help your manager and the company succeed.
+You want to align your interests so everyone is pulling in the same direction.

-1. Book the Meeting: Ask your manager if you can meet, preferably face-to-face, to talk specifically about your growth and development.
+Book the Meeting: Ask your manager if you can meet, preferably face-to-face, to discuss your growth and development.

-4. Present Your Case: Say you've done some analysis and genuinely think you are performing at a higher level (share your analysis sheets).
+Present Your Case: Share your analysis and explain that you genuinely think you are performing at a higher level.

-5. State Your Goal: Say you want to be recognised for the work you've been doing and want the opportunity to grow more.
+State Your Goal: Express that you want to be recognised for the work you've been doing and seek the opportunity to grow more.

-Remember: We still haven’t talked about pay or working conditions (eg working flexibly from home)!
-That comes after you’ve secured your promotion.
+Remember: We still haven’t talked about pay or working conditions (e.g., working flexibly from home)!
+That conversation comes after you’ve secured your promotion.

 How to Handle the Pay Rise Conversation